-Be on the lookout for interesting behavior - the truly great images are those that capture interesting behaviors and interactions.
+Be on the lookout for interesting behaviour - the truly great images are those that capture interesting behaviours and interactions.
 First prize goes to those that capture more than one species doing something interesting.

 Don’t cut off your subjects’ body parts - be careful of cutting off feet that are hidden in grass or the tips of horns and ears.
 This common mistake can also happen when animals are moving quickly and you are trying to pan along with them.

 Great silhouettes - when you are trying to capture a subject in silhouette, drop your exposure to –1 or –2.
 This will make your subject black and bring out any rich colour in the sky, creating a perfect contrast.